cbg-ethz/pybda/docs/source/index.rst

    :alt: doc

-A library for analysis of big biological data sets using Snakemake, powered by Apache Spark.
+A workflow manager for analysis of big biological data sets using Snakemake, powered by Apache Spark.

 .. toctree::